stephendeyoung/functional-js-assessment/README.md

 In addition, some of the tests do additional checks on the given answer so they did not become too easy.

+Please note that these "functional" checks are not comprehensive.

 ## Getting started

 First clone the repository and then install the dependencies: